The Challengers tab is a feature exclusive to DataRobot MLOps users. Contact your DataRobot representative for information on enabling it.

 To enable challenger support, access an external deployment (one created with an external model package).
 In the Settings tab, under the Data Drift header, enable challenger models and prediction row storage.

 The Challengers tab is now accessible.
-To add challenger models to the deployment, navigate to the tab and select Add challenger model.
+To add challenger models to the deployment, navigate to the tab and click Add challenger model > Select existing model.

 Select a model package for the challenger you want to add (custom and DataRobot models only).
 Additionally, you must indicate a prediction environment used by the model package; this details where the model runs predictions.
 DataRobot or custom model can only use a DataRobot prediction environment for challengers models (unlike the champion model, deployed to an external prediction environment).
 When you have chosen the desired prediction environment, click Select.